saqibdola/UTPGA/README.md

-# UTPGA
-GA crossover refienement in PVS
+# GA Operators as UTP Designs